 Why Do Organizations Need To Invest in Carbon Accounting?

 Stakeholder pressure, government regulations, and cost savings are all factors that compel organizations to decarbonize.

 There has never been a more critical time for accurate carbon accounting.
 The reality of the financial implications of a global temperature rise over 2°C is setting in, and increasingly stringent governmental regulations have begun to hit home with businesses, investors, and stakeholders.
 One report found that 83% of consumers think it's important for brands to focus on operating sustainably.

 Here are a few reasons why organizations should invest in carbon accounting now:

-Reduce your organization's impact on the environment and contribute to the global effort to reach net-zero emissions.
+- Reduce your organization's environmental impact and contribute to the global effort to reach net zero emissions.

-Contribute your organization’s information to large bodies of research to combat climate change.
+- Contribute your organization's information to large research bodies to combat climate change.